seung-lab/neuroglancer/src/neuroglancer/chunked_graph/README.md

 We support the following operations:

-1. **Merge**
+1. **Merge**.
 Join two clusters together.
 This is done by adding an edge between the two supervoxels selected while in merge mode.

-1. **Split**
+1. **Split**.
 Divide one cluster into two.
 This is done by removing a set of edges between a set of source and sink supervoxels.
 The set of edges will be determined by a weighted mincut algorithm.

-1. **Relabel**

 # How neuroglancer works, for dummies.

 * The top class is a Viewer.
 It contains:
-** display, describing the window and controlling the GL ** navigationState, describing where the viewer currently is in space ** mouseState, describing what the mouse is doing
+  * display, describing the window and controlling the GL
+  * navigationState, describing where the viewer currently is in space
+  * mouseState, describing what the mouse is doing
-** layerManager, describing each set of data that's been loaded.
+  * layerManager, describing each set of data that's been loaded.
-** layerSelectedValues, listing which segments have been selected for each layer.
+  * layerSelectedValues, listing which segments have been selected for each layer.
-** layerSpecification (usually topLevelLayerListSpecification), containing the chunkManager.
+  * layerSpecification (usually topLevelLayerListSpecification), containing the chunkManager.

 The layerManager contains each layer that has been loaded under its